OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 The SSD1306 display is quite small.
 In the pictures above, there is a Fresnel lens in front of it.

-As it is an example, this one can just be set in the properties file used at startup.
+As it is an example, it is a dynamically loaded `forwarder`.
-It can be visualized from the WebUI, but not managed (added, removed, etc).

 #### Web Console
 There is a Web Console, accessible to any device able to run a Web browser (smart phone, tablet, laptop, etc).